 Want to make 2021 the year you learned how to knit?
 We’ve enlisted the help of knitting and yarns expert Abby Parkes of Luxury Yarns for some tips on becoming a knitting pro (or at the very least completing your first scarf).
 It’s as simple as knit one, pearl one…

-‘Knitting and crochet are very much back in fashion this year, and there are loads of gorgeous patterns available,’ Abby tells us.
+‘Knitting and crochet are very much back in fashion, and there are loads of gorgeous patterns available,’ Abby tells us.
 So once you’ve bought your first needles and picked up a good quality ball of yarn, here’s what you need to know.

 A Beginner’s Guide to Knitting

 Personally I find it very meditative – it completely relaxes me and actually calms the brain so is a perfect pastime at the end of a busy day.
 There have also been several studies into the many benefits of knitting: in the elderly it has been shown to fight dementia, and can also prevent the onset of arthritis and tendonitis, and in the young, the educational benefits are substantial: it helps in the development of fine motor skills, increases the ability to concentrate, encourages creativity, is beneficial to maths and spatial recognition, induces relaxation and can even reduce stress.
 It also instils a sense of pride and is a wonderfully satisfying hobby with endless possibilities for the creative imagination.